 - Extra clothing

-**Please leave your schedule open the first week your child attends school.
+Please leave your schedule open the first few weeks your child attends school.
 An early pick up may be needed.

 The NIDO program will provide all the necessary developmental aids for the child.
 Please leave toys, pacifiers and any other additional belongings at home.